Volunteer in Cambodia with Children at the Community Programme

 Tonle Sap is the largest fresh water lake in Southeast Asia and an attraction in its own right.
 About 10km from the town, the lake stretches almost as far as the country's capital Phnom Penh.
 Its size varies enormously between the wet and dry seasons and half the year the waters flow into the lake from the river Mekong.
 For the rest of the year, the waters flow in the other direction, giving the lake a unique ecosystem.

 Boat trips on the lake are very popular and you can visit lake the famous floating villages and stilt villages.
 Originally home to refugees which have grown into entire communities with schools, shops and houses sitting directly on or over the water.
-Also venture further to see the wildlife sanctuary which is home to several species of endangered birds and take a kayak through the famous sunken forests.
+Also venture further to see the wildlife sanctuary which is home to several species of endangered birds.
+You can also take a kayak through the famous sunken forests.

 More great things to do in Siem Reap